maelysrpn/Optimizing-Large-Language-Model-Inference-with-8-bit-Quantization/REPORT.md

 This approach allows the reduction of memory usage by nearly 4x while maintaining inference performance almost identical to the FP16 baseline.

 We will implement the 8-bit quantization to see these VRAM improvements.
 However, we will not be able to compare the quantization with the 32-bit model since the latter is too heavy for the free Colab GPU.

+3.3 The Solution: Vector-wise Quantization & Mixed Precision To solve this, we utilize the technique implemented in the bitsandbytes library:

+Vector-wise Quantization: Instead of one scaling factor for the whole matrix, scaling factors are calculated for each row or column independently, preserving precision.

+Mixed-Precision Decomposition:

+The algorithm detects dimensions (columns) containing outliers (values exceeding a threshold).

+These outlier dimensions are kept in FP16 (16-bit float) to preserve high precision.

+These outliers represent only 0.1 % of the dimensions, allowing the quantization to INT8 on the remaining 99.9 % to still allow huge memory gains.

+During matrix multiplication, the results are combined.

+This approach allows the reduction of memory usage by nearly 4x while maintaining inference performance almost identical to the FP16 baseline.